MacawNL/MvvmQuickCross/Readme.md

 MvvmQuickCross aims to deliver the benefit of data binding and design-time data to speed up development, while eliminating the coding overhead that data binding brings - by using code snippets - on all platforms.

-MvvmQuickCross also aims to maximize the amount of shared code across platforms - including navigation logic, with a specific Application+Navigator pattern.
+MvvmQuickCross also aims to maximize the percentage of shared code across platforms, including navigation logic, with a specific Application+Navigator pattern.

 MvvmQuickCross is lightweight and easy to modify: it adds no binaries, just one Visual Studio C# code snippets file and a few C# source files.